Myshk-IN/Event-Feedback-Analyzer/README.md

 1. Import the Postman collection located at src\test\postman by dragging it into Postman.
 2. Import event_id as a variable.
 3. Pick and choose which tests you wish to run.
-Tests are focused on project's endpoint.
+Tests are focused on project's endpoints.